yangxuan74/Docs/source/lib/config.rst

 This option is useful if you need to exclude extra data (test code, docs, images, PDFs, etc).
 It allows one to reduce the size of the final archive.

-To check which files will be included in the final packages, please use :ref:`cmd_package_pack` command.

 Possible options: